jbardhan/surface-generalized-Born/README.md

 The simplest possible case of solvation electrostatics is the Born ion, an atom-sized sphere with a single point charge inside at the center.
+Due to symmetry, this case can hide certain kinds of mathematical errors or numerical algorithm bugs.
 This directory holds files from our Bardhan and Knepley (2014) introduction of the SLIC nonlinear boundary condition model.
 There are three classes of files:

 - `.srf` files: These are named `born_1A_X.srf` where `X` is the discretization parameter given to `meshmaker` (in our `fftsvd`